Hoe flanel wordt gemaakt

 – better acoustic absorption

-Too much roughening makes the canvas fragile.
-Too little roughening makes it hard and shiny.
-Here, too, balance is key.
+Too much raising makes the fabric fragile.
+Too little raising makes it hard and shiny.
+Here too, balance is everything.

-Flannel is usually dyed as a woven piece: the cloth goes into the dye bath as a whole.
+Flannel is usually dyed as a woven piece: the fabric as a whole goes into the dye bath.

 – predictable behavior under light

 Black is notorious.
 Two black flannels can appear identical under daylight and completely different under LED.
-That difference arises here, in the combination of pigment, fiber, and degree of roughness.
+That difference arises here, in the combination of pigment, fiber, and degree of raising.

 https://img.directindustry.com/images_di/photo-g/171675-10230322.webp

-For use in events and on stages, flannel must be flame-retardant.
-This is usually achieved through a post-treatment.
+For use in events and on stages, flannel must be flame retardant.
+This is done through a post-treatment.

 Important to know: